Weight control and diet

 Excess body fat around the abdomen (the apple shape or android fat distribution) is a more consistent predictor of heart problems and health risks than BMI.

-Waist-Hip Ratio.
 The distribution of fat can be evaluated by dividing waist size by hip size.
-For example, a woman with a 30-inch waist and 40-inch hip circumference would have a ratio of 0.75; one with a 41-inch waist and 39-inch hips would have a ratio of 1.05.
-The lower the ratio the better.
-The risk of heart disease rises sharply for women with ratios above 0.8 and for men with ratios above 1.0.
+For example, a woman with a 30-inch (76 cm) waist and 40-inch (102 cm) hip circumference would have a ratio of 0.75; a woman with a 41-inch (104 cm) waist and 39-inch (100 cm) hips would have a ratio of 1.05.
+The lower the waist-hip ratio, the better.
+The risk of heart disease rises sharply for women with ratios above 0.85 and for men with ratios above 1.0.

 Measuring body fat and diagnosing obesity is different in children and adults.
 In children, the amount of body fat changes with age.
 Because of this, BMI is harder to interpret during puberty and periods of rapid growth.
 In addition, girls and boys normally have different amounts of body fat.